About this course

 In this module the fundamental concepts of aerodynamics are introduced.
 The main focus is on inviscid, incompressible flow, but, viscous effects will be introduced in the latter part of the module.
 The lectures are complemented by laboratory sessions with...

-This module introduces the fundamental concepts of astronautics and spacecraft engineering and applies the design approach to two separate case studies: the first for an interplanetary mission and the second for an Earth observation mission.
+This module introduces the fundamental concepts of astronautics and spacecraft engineering and applies the design approach to case studies based on Earth observation missions.

 This second year module continues to develop the links between structures and materials, building on the fundamentals established in the first year course on mechanics, structures and materials.
 The relationship between composition, microstructure and pro...